mtnmunuklu/queries/README.md

 # queries
-A repository to store and manage CSIEM and Splunk queries for easy access and usage.
+A repository to store and manage CSIEM queries.